 A great work disruption is taking place and if you're thinking about changing careers, you're not alone.
-Switching vocations and starting a job search has transformed from a rare occurrence to a four times in a lifetime necessity.
+Switching vocations and starting a job search has transformed from a rare occurrence to a four (or more) times in a lifetime necessity.
 And today 41% of the global workforce are considering leaving their jobs, according to a recent Microsoft survey.

-The good news is that the possibilities are endless.
-The challenging news is that you will have to go out there and make it happen.
-The recession has made research and networking even more essential to ferret out those rare gems in the marketplace.
+The challenge is that you will have to go out there and make it happen.
+The pandemic has made research and networking even more essential to ferret out job gems in the marketplace.

 It's OK to feel nervous about stepping outside of a familiar routine.
 You will need to push yourself, but remember that you can dictate your own pace.

 First, think about the career elements that follow below.
 Write down what you like and dislike in each area, and rank the importance of each.
 If you are unsure about any of the factors, perhaps it's time for a skills and aptitude assessment.
 The end result of this exercise is to lead you to what you are passionate about.

 You’ll want to do some self-analysis and think about: